 - Windsor Terrace

 Get in touch with us as early as possible and we'll help you find accommodation that best suits your requirements.
 You can even visit us to have a chat.
 Our Guide to Independent Living (PDF: 51KB) has more information on living away from home and daily living activities in our accommodation.
 The Student Wellbeing Service can help you make arrangements for your visit.

 The University has a Hardware Loan Scheme which provides a range of equipment that can be borrowed on a short term basis by students.
 The scheme enables you to borrow a range of assistive technology to help you overcome barriers to IT that may be caused due to health difficulties, disabilities or dyslexia.

-Download our Access for All Leaflet (PDF: 85KB).
+For more information on the support we provide, download our Access for All Leaflet (PDF: 85KB).